mdaijaj/Saral_API-with-Sqlite/README.md

 How to run?
 Open your terminal and type following command to start your localhost.

-nodemon saral_api.js<br>
+`nodemon saral_api.js` <br>

-Now open your browser and type the following URL:http://localhost:5000/all_courses and show the data.
+Now open your browser and type the following URL:http://localhost:5000/all_courses and show the data.<br>

+If you want to see database than following the command given there.<br>
+directory sqlite3 databases name. show database: `.databases` <br> show tables : `.tabes` <br>
+then sqlite databases query